 Done by: the members of the professional jury; online

-- A professional jury (5 to 9 people) is formed out of professional photographers, winners and runner-ups of international photo contests.
+- A professional jury (5 to 9 people) is formed out of professional artists, winners and runner-ups of international contests.

 - Participation in the professional jury does not allow its members to participate in the competition as authors by submitting their artwork.

-- The assessment is based on a 10-point scale and is carried out in the member’s private online accounts.
+- The assessment is based on a 5-point scale and is carried out in the member’s private online accounts.

-- The highest and lowest scores for each photo are not included in the final score.
+- The highest and lowest scores for each work are not included in the final score.

 - The results of the assessment of each member of the professional jury are published in the member’s private online accounts of the contest semifinalists (the authors can only see the scores of the their own artwork).

-- Based on the target number of finalists for exhibiting during the Festival (the decision is made annually by the organizers of the Festival), a "passing score" is established in every nomination.
+- Based on the target number of finalists for exhibiting during the Festival (the decision is made annually by the organizers of the Festival), a "passing score" is established.

-- After passing this verification, all works in each nomination that have received a "passing score" and above become the finalists.
+- All works in each nomination that have received a "passing score" and above become the finalists.

 - The authors are notified of the status update; the works are published in the professional jury member’s private online accounts without the scores assigned during the previous stages of selection.

-Deliverable: the list of the finalists (100-150 photos), published in the professional jury member’s private online accounts
+Deliverable: the list of the finalists, published in the professional jury member’s private online accounts

 Done by: by members of the professional jury; online